 - A synthetic shower cap or a warm towel

 - Place a heat-safe bowl in a pan with some water.
-This will create a double boiler as heating oils directly can decrease their effectiveness.
+This method creates a double boiler as heating oils directly can decrease their effectiveness.

 - Add 1 tablespoon to a 1/4 cup of nettle oil in any essential oil (quantity may vary according to hair length).